 Folding is better than hanging.
-She actually thinks our clothes are “happiest” when folded and stored in a dresser.
+She actually thinks our clothes are “happiest” when folded and stored in a dresser or in containers that you can keep on an overhead garage storage rack.
 Marie folds her clothes so that they can be aligned in a drawer standing vertically so every single item can be seen at once.
 She even advocates using shoe boxes as dividers to keep things neat and orderly.

 Enjoy the closet.
 Now that most of your clothes are folded and stored in drawers, you can make the closet a showcase for special items like dresses and coats.
 This will leave the items in the closet less cluttered and easier to identify.

 Since this is done for every single thing you own, it will also impact the garage storage situation.
 Once you have decided what to keep and where to put it, it will help to have storage systems that “respect” your things.
 Some things were meant to be stored overhead.
 When it comes to the garage, our overhead storage racks would work perfectly for such an application.
 Get those boxes off the ground and stored on a storage shelf that can handle hundreds of pounds.
 Next time you open your garage door, you won’t be faced with gloom and clutter, but with easily accessible things that bring you and your family joy!